 In describing how you deal with a heavy workload, don’t focus too much on what a burden it is or your feelings of stress, as these don’t contribute to moving forward under pressure.
 A hiring manager wants to hear about how you plan to get through it successfully in spite of being overwhelmed.

 If you choose to describe a time when you were overwhelmed in the past, don’t point fingers to assign fault or bemoan your previous employer for asking too much of you.
-Instead, focus on the actions you take to tackle a heavy workload effectively.
+Instead, focus on your actions to tackle a heavy workload effectively.